smechaab/CurrencyViewer/README.md

 krakenex-CurrencyViewer
 =======================
-This is a short python3 program which displays your crypto currencies and convert the equivalent on fiat moneys according to your Kraken wallet.
+This is a short python3 program that dynamically displays and converts the cryptocurrencies in your Kraken wallet into equivalents fiat money.

 If this script helped you or if you have any feedback, please don't hesitate to contact me.